-In October 2012, we licensed the North American rights to Firdapse[TM], a proprietary form of amifampridine phosphate, or chemically known as 3,4-diaminopyridine phosphate, from BioMarin Pharmaceutical Inc. (BioMarin).
-As part of our agreements with BioMarin, we took over the sponsorship of an ongoing Phase 3 clinical trial evaluating Firdapse[TM] for the treatment of Lambert-Eaton Myasthenic Syndrome, or LEMS, a rare and sometimes fatal autoimmune disease characterized by muscle weakness.
-We also hope to evaluate Firdapse[TM] for the treatment of other neuromuscular orphan indications such as certain forms of Congenital Myasthenic Syndromes, refractory Myasthenia Gravis and Downbeat Nystagmus.
-In August 2013, we were granted "breakthrough therapy designation" by the U.S. Food & Drug Administration (FDA) for Firdapse[TM] for the treatment of LEMS.
+In October 2012, we licensed the North American rights to Firdapse[®], a proprietary form of amifampridine phosphate, or chemically known as 3,4-diaminopyridine phosphate, from BioMarin Pharmaceutical Inc. (BioMarin).
+In August 2013, we were granted "breakthrough therapy designation" by the U.S. Food & Drug Administration (FDA) for Firdapse[®] for the treatment of patients with Lambert-Eaton Myasthenic Syndrome, or LEMS, a rare and sometimes fatal autoimmune disease characterized by muscle weakness, and, in March 2015, we were granted Orphan Drug Designation for Firdapse[®] for the treatment of patients with Congenital Myasthenic Syndromes, or CMS.

-The chemical entity 3,4-diaminopyridine (3,4-DAP) has never been approved by the FDA for any indication.
+The chemical entity, 3,4-diaminopyridine (3,4-DAP), has never been approved by the FDA for any indication.
 If we are the first pharmaceutical company to obtain approval for an amifampridine-based product, we will be eligible to receive five years of marketing exclusivity with respect to the use of this product for any indication.
-Further, because FirdapseTM for the treatment of LEMS has previously been granted Orphan Drug Designation by the FDA, the product is also eligible to receive seven years of marketing exclusivity for this indication, running concurrently with the five years of marketing exclusivity described above if both exclusivities are granted.
+Further, because Firdapse® for the treatment of LEMS has previously been granted Orphan Drug Designation by the FDA, the product is also eligible to receive seven years of marketing exclusivity for this indication, running concurrently with the five years of marketing exclusivity described above if both exclusivities are granted.

-The Phase 3 trial was designed as a double blind, randomized "withdrawal trial" in which all patients were initially treated with FirdapseTM during a 91-day run-in period followed by treatment with either FirdapseTM or placebo (randomly assigned, about 1:1) during a two-week randomization period.
+As part of our agreements with BioMarin, we took over the sponsorship of an ongoing Phase 3 clinical trial evaluating Firdapse® for the treatment of LEMS.
+The Phase 3 trial was designed as a double blind, randomized "withdrawal trial" in which all patients were initially treated with Firdapse® during a 91-day run-in period followed by treatment with either Firdapse® or placebo (randomly assigned, about 1:1) during a two-week randomization period.
 A total of 38 patients completed the three month run-in period and subsequent two week randomization period.
 In a trial of this design, the clinically significant findings, when present, are worsening of symptoms in the placebo group.